miklschmidt/node-nw-snapshot/README.md

 ## Why does this exist?

-My product [Circadio](https://getcircadio.com/) has an autoupdater that will automatically update the application when i publish a new version.
+My application [Circadio](https://getcircadio.com/) has an autoupdater that will automatically update the application when i publish a new version.
 I need to protect my source code, so i use snapshots.
-I distribute Circadio for Windows, OS X and Linux.
+I distribute Circadio for Windows, OS X and Linux which means i need some kind of server running on all the platforms for generating the snapshots for "one button deploys".
+Until now, that server has been extremely minimal and basically just consisted of an exec call and a simple http server.

 I started noticing that on almost every deploy, one of my distributions would fail.
 After looking over my buildscripts, application code and distribution server i couldn't find the source of the problem.
 What worried me even more, was that on 4 consecutive deploys of the same code, the distribution that failed to run was totally random.
-One time it would be the Windows distribution, the other it would be the linux32 distribution, and so on.
+The first time it would be the Windows distribution, the next it would be the linux32 distribution, and so on.
 Sometimes everything just worked.

 I finally traced the source of the problem to the snapshot.
-It seems that nwsnapshot will sometimes fail silently and generate a snapshot that will cause node-webkit to crash on launch.
-With no way to prove or prevent this from happening, i set out to create node-nw-snapshot.
+It seems that nwsnapshot will sometimes fail silently and generate a snapshot that will [cause node-webkit to crash on launch](https://github.com/rogerwang/node-webkit/issues/1295).
+With no way to prevent this from happening, i set out to create node-nw-snapshot.

 ## How it works

 When the server receives a build command, it will download the specified node-webkit version as needed and inject a small test function (9 LOC) into your snapshot code.
 The app will be launched with an automatically generated ID and the function will test for this id before executing a callback to the snapshot server.

 Since the function is located inside the snapshotted code, the app won't request the server if the snapshot is broken.
-That means you can be 100% certain that your snapshot will run.
+That means you can be 100% certain that the snapshot you get back will run.

 ## Security